strigo/libro-sdk/README.md

 ## Script Mechanism

-`StrigoSDK` can operate in one of the following ways:
+`Strigo` can operate in one of the following ways:

 - `Host` - the script that invokes the `setup` method and initiated page manipulation
 - `SUBSCRIBER` - the script that runs "underneath" inside the Iframe, and one can only send events to its `HOST`, using the `sessionStorage` or `localStorage`